 Art, then, is an activity, a response to the thing we are doing all the time, to what is happening to us.
 Even at its most intentionally informal, art is a way of taking control, of saying, there is part of my life, of life, that I can control, where I can edit out (or in) the mess and chaos.
 Art, too, is a response to nature.
 Nature can be the middle of Times Square, but the nature I am thinking of is the more traditional one, that one finds on paths rarely traveled, points reached only with difficulty.
 There, one can observe how plants grow unimpeded by man’s interference.
 One can see the multitude of animals still present, actively pursuing their needs.
 There, one can be still, without any need of anything for the moment, without the need for art.

-Vincent Katz is the author of the poetry collections Southness (2016) and Swimming Home (2015) and of the book of translations The Complete Elegies of Sextus Propertius (2004).
-His next book of poems, Broadway for Paul, will be published by Alfred A. Knopf in 2020.
+Vincent Katz is a poet and translator.
+He is the author of the poetry collections Swimming Home and Southness and the book of translations The Complete Elegies of Sextus Propertius.
+His next book of poems, Broadway for Paul, comes out in March.